ECTS

 M2 - Food Engineering and Eco-Design (ICOA)

-The second year of the ICOA training program, which is more professional, is organized around three major themes: intensification of transformation processes, sustainability of the sectors and innovation.
-It is also largely built around several exercises in project set-up and management where students are (i) required to design/develop new foodstuffs by integrating all the environmental components of the processes, (ii) to respond to issues raised by industrial partners in connection with the development of bioproducts.
+The second year of the more professionally-oriented ICOA program is organized around three major themes: intensification of processing methods, sustainability of supply chains, and innovation.
+It is also largely built around several project design and management exercises in which students are (i) required to design/develop new foods by integrating all the environmental components of the processes, (ii) respond to issues raised by industrial partners in relation to the development of bioproducts.

 5 credits